How to Become an Airplane Pilot

 I am a licensed private pilot, and I am writing this article as a guide for prospective pilots.
 I have enjoyed my flying very much, and want to encourage others to embark on the grand adventure of aviation.

-I began my flying in 1990, and since then, I have accumlated just over 700 hours of flying time.
-The most frequent measure of a pilot's experience is the number of "flying hours." he or she has accumulated.
-My 700 hours is still relatively low.
+I began my flying in 1990, and have accumlated just over 1,000 hours of flying time.
+The most common measure of a pilot's experience is the number of "flying hours." he or she has accumulated.
 For comparison, my instructor has over 4,000 flying hours.
 Many airline pilots have 20,000 hours or more.

 I want to fly airplanes.
 What do I need to do?